Getting Started with MAUI Accordion

-To get start quickly with .NET MAUI Accordion, you can check on this video:
+To quickly get started with the .NET MAUI Accordion, watch this video:

 using Microsoft.Maui.Controls.Hosting;